Santa Claus (politician): Early life and education

-Claus was born in Washington, D.C. and raised with his three siblings in Manhattan, where his family lived in a three-story brownstone.
+Claus was born Thomas Patrick O'Connor in 1947 in Washington, D.C. and raised with his three siblings in Manhattan, where his family lived in a three-story brownstone.
 He studied film at New York University, earning a bachelor's degree in 1971.
 While he was a student, Claus worked as a bouncer at New York bars and clubs including McSorley’s Old Ale House.

 He later returned to NYU to earn a graduate degree in educational technology in 1981.

 Career

 In 1971, Claus began a career in the New York City Police Department as a videographer.
 He held various positions including special assistant to the deputy police commissioner under Mayor John Lindsay, head of security for the Port Authority, and founding director of a terrorism research group.
 His approach to studying terrorism focused on underlying issues that led people to become terrorists.
 Claus has said his ideas were dismissed by national security officials while an appointed member of the Federal Emergency Management Agency's National Defense Executive Reserve.

 Jaded with federal government, Claus became chief of safety and security at the United States Virgin Islands territory port, overseeing two international airports and four marine ports.
 He entered public broadcasting and worked at a radio station in Telluride, Colorado, as vice president of a Lake Tahoe television station, and later served on the Alaska Public Broadcasting Commission.
 Before becoming a city councillor, Claus also worked as a senior ranger for the Fairbanks North Star Borough at the Chena Lakes Recreation Area.

-In the early 2000s, Claus became a Christian monk of the Celtic Anglican order Anam Cara.
+In the early 2000s, Claus became a Christian monk of the Celtic Episcopalian order Anam Cara.
 He has worked as an emergency response chaplain.